Can an ambitious Israeli-American guy living in Jerusalem bring solar generated electricity to millions in neighboring Africa?

 Our ultimate goal – an impact film

-We plan to finish shooting and editing our film by Spring, 2021.
-We will not only show it in theaters worldwide and on streaming services, but also bring it directly to hundreds of schools and universities, houses of worship, non-profits, corporations, conferences, and elsewhere.
+In fall, 2022, we will initiate our impact campaign: we will not only show “Green Rebel” in theaters worldwide and on streaming services, but also bring it directly to hundreds of schools and universities, houses of worship, non-profits, corporations, conferences, and elsewhere.
 These “impact screenings” – most followed with discussions – are designed to educate and inspire about Jewish social change and fighting the climate crisis.
-This movie invites maximum participation – you are welcome to contact us with any questions, or if you are interested in hosting a future impact screening event, email us at: email@example.com
+This movie invites maximum participation – you are welcome to contact us with any questions, or if you are interested in hosting a future impact screening event, email us at: firstname.lastname@example.org

 And here is a rough cut of our Rwanda “chapter”, finished recently: